manticoresoftware/manticoresearch/docs/installation.rst

 Required libraries/packages on Linux
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * Development version of 'ssl' lib.
-Usually came in package named like `libssl-dev` or `openssl-devel`.
+Usually comes in package named like `libssl-dev` or `openssl-devel`.
 * Development version of 'boost'.
 On debian packages `libboost-system-dev` and `libboost-program-options-dev`
 are enough; on redhat it is `boost-devel`.